Complexity of a Projected Newton-CG Method for Optimization with Bounds: Conclusion

 \section{Conclusion}

-In this article, we proposed two methods for bound-constrained algorithms based on projected gradient, Newton, and conjugate gradient methods.
-Both methods have complexity guarantees and are designed with practicality in mind, and both are related to the two-metric projection algorithms proposed in the 1980s.
-We show that the scaled two-metric projection method stops within $\sO(\epsilon^{-2})$ number of iterations and outputs a point that is approximately first-order optimal to tolerance $\epsilon$.
+In this article, we relate and compare different definitions of approximate second-order optimal point in literature and define our own for optimization with bounds.
+We proposed a projected Newton-CG method.
+It has good complexity guarantees and is designed with practicality in mind, and is related to the two-metric projection algorithms proposed in the 1980s.
 The projected Newton-CG terminates within $\sO(\epsilon^{-3/2})$ iterations or $\tilde{\sO}(\epsilon^{-7/4})$ number of Hessian-vector product/gradient evaluation operations and finds a point that is approximately second-order optimal to tolerance $\epsilon$, with high probability.
 Numerical experiments on nonnegative matrix factorization illustrate practicality of the methods.

+\revn{In future work, we will consider extensions of the algorithms to solve optimization problems with more complex structures such as polyhedral feasible sets, $\ell_1$-norm terms, and even more general convex constraints that allow for cheap projection.} We will also investigate complexity guarantees of the two-metric projection algorithm proposed by Bertsekas.